A 2.9 magnitude earthquake hits New Jersey - ExBulletin

 4.8 A strong earthquake hits the state of New Jersey, shaking buildings in the surrounding states

 “I think we're all in shock because this is still going on.
-I thought we wouldn't feel anything like this again for another hundred years, and here we are almost a month later still feeling strong aftershocks, and it makes us wonder what's going on?
-“Happening?
-And of course, our dog is terrified and will likely never be the same again.”
+I thought we wouldn't feel anything like this again for another hundred years, and here we are, almost a month later, still feeling strong aftershocks, and it makes us wonder, 'What's going on?'
+Our dog is terrified and will likely never be the same again.

 Earthquakes are rare along the East Coast, and the strongest earthquake in the past 100 years occurred in August 2011 with a magnitude of 5.8 on the Richter scale.
 It was centered in Virginia and felt from Washington, D.C., to Boston.